Yandex Cloud

 Where:

-• async_invocation: Asynchronous invocation parameters:
+• async_invocation: Asynchronous invocation settings:

 • retries_count: Number of retries before the invocation fails.